Pennsylvania Medical Marijuana Card

 • Opioid use disorders for which conventional therapeutic interventions are ineffective or contraindicated or for which adjunctive treatment is indicated in combination with primary therapeutic interventions

-What Is the Cost of a Pennsylvania Medical Marijuana Card?
+What Is The Cost Of A Pennsylvania Medical Marijuana Card?

 A Pennsylvania medical marijuana card costs $50.
 However, patients who have enrolled in assistance programs, such as CHIP, SNAP, WIC, PACE/PACENET, and Medicaid, may be eligible for fee waivers upon providing proof of enrolling in such programs.
 Patients who are registered with these programs will not be required to pay to obtain medical marijuana cards.
 Patients who are ineligible for such waivers may pay the applicable fees using MasterCard, Visa, and Discover credit or debit cards via the Pennsylvania medical marijuana registry.
 The medical marijuana card fee is paid once every year regardless of the number of certifications issued to the patient.

-Who Can Prescribe Medical Marijuana in Pennsylvania?
+Who Can Prescribe Medical Marijuana In Pennsylvania?

 In order to get medical marijuana in Pennsylvania, a patient must complete registration in the Pennsylvania medical marijuana registry.
 However, before a patient may complete registration in the medical marijuana registry, they must see a doctor who will approve and certify that they suffer from a qualifying medical condition.
 The physician's certification will be submitted directly to the registry.
 The physician will charge a consultation fee for the examination, which is not covered by insurance.
 Typical charges for the consultation fee range between $100 and $250.